daviddassau/DavesList/FEATURES.md

   - User can save a list of their favorite retailers
 - Share certain parts of the application on social media
 - Highlight a retailer of the week
 - Highlight newly added or trending retailers
+- Have an email subscription service, so users can keep up-to-date with recently added reatilers, categories, products, and app features.

 ## Possible ways to make money
 - Sell ad space